Certificate Program in Paralegal Studies

 You have a bachelor's degree and have always been interested in the legal field but aren't sure if law school is right for you.
 One way to have a career in law and see if it might be a fit is to become a paralegal.
 The paralegal profession is a challenging and rewarding career choice.

-At Duquesne University, you can become a paralegal through the region's only American Bar Association-approved paralegal program.
-More than 1,800 people have completed the program since it began 25 years ago.
+At Duquesne University, you can become a paralegal through the area's only American Bar Association-approved paralegal program.
+More than 1,800 people have completed the program since it began 29 years ago.
 Duquesne University's Paralegal Institute offers:

 - General practice or specialty certificate options